strautomator/core/README.md

 ## Database

 By default Strautomator uses Google Cloud Firestore to store its data.
-But the [database wrapper](https://github.com/strautomator/core/blob/master/src/database/index.ts) was made in such a way that it should be pretty easy to implement other document based data stores as well, such as MongoDB or DynamoDB.
+But the [database wrapper](https://github.com/strautomator/core/blob/master/src/database/index.ts) was made in such a way that it should be pretty easy to implement other document based data stores as well, like MongoDB or DynamoDB.

 The following collections are used: